Marisa Berenson

+Vittoria Marisa Schiaparelli Berenson is an American model and actress.
+A granddaughter of designer Elsa Schiaparelli, she rose to international prominence in the late 1960s and 1970s.
+Berenson was a model, appearing on the covers of Vogue and Harper's Bazaar.
+Known as the "Queen of the Scene," she became a style icon known for her eclectic and bohemian-chic aesthetic.

-Vittoria Marisa Schiaparelli Berenson (born February 15, 1947) is an American actress and former model.
-She appeared on the front covers of Vogue and Time, and won the National Board of Review Award for Best Supporting Actress for her role as Natalia Landauer in the 1972 film Cabaret.
-The role also earned her Golden Globe and BAFTA Award nominations.
-Her other film appearances include Death in Venice (1971), Barry Lyndon (1975), S.O.B.
+Berenson transitioned to film with notable roles including Death in Venice (1971) and achieved critical acclaim as Natalia Landauer in Cabaret (1972), for which she won the National Board of Review Award for Best Supporting Actress and received Golden Globe and BAFTA nominations.
+Her other film appearances include Barry Lyndon (1975), S.O.B.
 (1981), and I Am Love (2009).
 In 2001, she made her Broadway debut in the revival of Design for Living.

 Early life

 Childhood

 Berenson was born in New York City, the elder of two daughters.
 Her father, Robert Lawrence Berenson, was an American career diplomat turned shipping executive.
 He was of Russian Jewish and Polish Jewish descent; the family's original paternal surname was Valvrojenski.
 Her mother was Maria-Luisa Yvonne "Gogo" Radha de Wendt Schiaparelli, a socialite of Italian, Swiss and French descent.